Art Director & MOTION DESIGNer

 / About the project

 Troubled Water is a feature-length adventure documentary following two friends on a 425-mile stand-up paddle journey through the Great Lakes, joining the fight to shut down Line 5, one of the most threatening oil pipelines in the country.
-The production needed a graphic package that felt modern and information-first, without falling into the dark, ominous aesthetic that tends to follow environmental documentaries.
-I was brought on by director Davis Huber to build the cartographic pipeline and full motion graphics package from scratch.
+Nobody wanted the dark, ominous look that tends to follow environmental documentaries.
+Director Davis Huber brought me on to build the full cartographic and motion graphics package from scratch and to find what the alternative actually looked like.
+The answer we landed on was grounded and nautical-inspired, modern and information-first, and it set the visual language for the whole film.

 / Credits